ecadlabs/taquito/website/versioned_docs/version-17.5.0/tutorial.md

 ```
 </details>

-Make sure that the command `npm run dev` is still running in the terminal, and there are no build errors.
+Make sure that the command `npm run dev` is still running in the terminal, and that there are no build errors.

-Now you should be able to see the "Connect Wallet" button in the browser.
+Now, you should be able to see the "Connect Wallet" button in the browser.
 Clicking on it opens the wallet selection modal.
 You can choose your favorite wallet and connect to it.
 After this, you need to visit your wallet to approve the connection.
 After that, you should be able to see the "Send" button.
 You can enter an address and an amount and click on the "Send" button to send ꜩ to the address.

 If you have not set up a wallet before, clicking on the Kukai wallet opens a page that asks you to create a new wallet.
 Remember to visit the Faucet page to fund your wallet with some ꜩ.
 If you want to use that wallet for real ꜩ, you need to back up the mnemonic phrase.
 But remember that the mnemonic phrase is a secret.
 Anyone who has access to it can steal your ꜩ.

 ## Closing thoughts

-We've come a long way.
-We started with a simple command-line application that reads the balance of an address from the blockchain.
-Then we established a high-level understanding of the blockchain, Tezos, dApps, and Taquito.
-After that, we sent a `Transfer` operation to the blockchain using Taquito.
-Then we interacted with a smart contract using Taquito.
-Finally, we implemented a simple GUI dApp.
+We've come a long way:
+ 1. We started with a simple command-line application that reads the balance of an address from the blockchain.
+ 1. Then, we established a high-level understanding of the blockchain, Tezos, dApps, and Taquito.
+ 1. After that, we sent a `Transfer` operation to the blockchain using Taquito.
+ 1. Then, we interacted with a smart contract using Taquito.
+ 1. Finally, we implemented a simple GUI dApp.

 Your journey does not end here.
 There are many more things to learn.
 Here are some ideas: